Andr3xDev/tic-tac-toe/README.md

 * Complete Game Logic: All the core functionalities are here, including detecting a winner, tracking players' moves, and the ability to go back to previous moves.
 * Custom Styling & Dark Mode: Features a unique and visually appealing interface with a sleek dark theme, offering a significant visual upgrade over standard tutorial styles.
-* Modern & Fast Development Environment: Built using a modern tech stack with Vite, ensuring a fast and responsive development experience with Hot Module Replacement (HMR) and an optimized build process.
+* Modern & Fast Development Environment: Built using a modern tech stack with Vite, ensuring a fast and responsive development experience with Hot Module Replacement and an optimized build process.
 * Interactive History: Jump to any previous move in the game's history to review the board state at that point.

 </br>